NASCeria/Brochacha20/README.md

 -s,-silent   : No logging
 -o,--output  : Decrypted output

+# Issues
+When an issue occurs, you can open an Issue report on Github providing your Console Log and the Roblox Version you tried to Decrypt (via hash like version-225e87fdb7254f64)
+WHEN it's very important and you REALLY need it to work you can also contact me via discord: @mrnasec

 # How to Build
 1. Download Repo
 2. Open solution with Visual Studio